Guide for authors

 What happens after?

-In case the authors suspect some misconduct during the reviewing process or disagree with the editor's decision, they may lodge an appeal and request the situation to be investigated.
+In case the authors suspect some misconduct during the review process or disagree with the editor's decision, they may lodge an appeal and request the situation to be investigated.
 Read more about the procedures for complaints and appeals here.

 go up